SoftwareHeritage/swh-core/docs/db.rst

 .. code-block:: bash

-   $ swh db --config-file=config.yml init storage
+   $ swh --config-file=config.yml db init storage
    DONE database for storage initialized (flavor default) at version 182

-Note: you can define the ``SWH_CONFIG_FILENAME`` environment variable instead of using the ``--config-name`` command line option.
+Note: you can define the ``SWH_CONFIG_FILENAME`` environment variable instead of using the ``--config-name`` command line option shown above.

-or check the actual data model version of this database:
+You can check the actual data model version of this database:

 .. code-block:: bash

-   $ swh db --config-file=config.yml version storage
+   $ swh --config-file=config.yml db version storage
    module: storage
    flavor: default
    version: 182